fossasia/support.eventyay.com/attendees/Do-I-need-to-print-my-tickets-for-in-person-events.md

+---
+title: Do I need to print my tickets for in person events
+---

 Both hard copy and electronic tickets are acceptable in mose cases, unless special instruction was given by the event organizer specifically.
 If not, you can either:

 #### Print a hard copy of your tickets and present it at the event's registration point to check in.